 Tom Corley spent many years observing the habits of the ultra rich and compared them to that of the poor.
 He wrote about it in his book “Rich Habits – The Daily Success Habits of Wealthy Individuals“.
-His belief is that if you adopt some of these wealthy habits, you can dramatically improve your life that will lead you to uncover more success or opportunities down the road.
+His belief is that if you adopt some of these wealthy habits, you can dramatically improve your life.
+That will then lead you to uncover more success or opportunities down the road.

 For those who prefer to use your own device, the NLB overdrive website makes it very convenient to search for and download ebooks and audiobooks.
-They have all sorts of books (and even some movies), from classics to best sellers, romance novels to cookbooks.
+They have all sorts of books (and even some movies), from classics to best sellers, romance novels and cookbooks.

 We cannot open a book without learning something.” -Confucius